jaketay/docs/event-api/README.md

 # The Jirafe Events API

-In the documentation, some URIs contain the symbols “{app-id}” and “{site-id}.”
+In the documentation, some URIs contain the symbols “{grp-id}” and “{site-id}.”
-These symbols should be replaced with your *Application Identifier* and your *Site Identifier*, which are available from Jirafe support.
+These symbols should be replaced with your *Site Group Identifier* and your *Site Identifier*, which are available from Jirafe support.

 Notes:
 * Currently all fields are required fields.